 In March 2013, I launched a Royal Russia page on Facebook.
-It currently has nearly 15,000 followers from all over the world, and growing by the day!
+It currently has more than 20,000 followers from all over the world, and growing by the day!
 It is truly remarkable that nearly 100 years after the fall of the monarchy in Russia, the world’s fascination with the Romanov dynasty and Imperial Russia endures!

 Beginning in 2013, and in honour of the 400th anniversary of the Romanov dynasty, I will launch a new series of Royal Russia Collectors Editions devoted to the Russian Imperial family and their legacy.